+Tripods and monopods are not allowed.
 If you are a photographer, we suggest a telephoto lens 300-400 mm in focal length.
-Shutter speeds of 1/1000 second or higher are necessary for truly sharp photos, so you may have to use fast film or an ISO rating of 200 to 400 on your digital camera.
-Even if you don’t have a long lens, you may still be able to get some good photos of the seabirds and other marine life we encounter.
-There are also many opportunities for getting good video coverage of what we see.
+DSLRs are best, especially if you hope to capture images of birds in flight.
+Big heavy 500 or 600mm lenses can be hard to handle at sea, and if you bring one be careful show consideration for others as they truly can get in the way.
+They are helpful for photographing some of the smaller birds, but 400mm or less is better all around.
+Shutter speeds of 1/1000 second or higher are typically necessary for truly sharp photos, so you may have to use an ISO rating of 400 or more on your digital camera.
+Even if you don’t have a DSLR and a long lens, you may still be able to get some good photos or video of the seabirds and other marine life we encounter.
 Remember to stay on the lower deck for stability, whether shooting video or stills.

 Winter – Dress warmly, but in layers.
-Some trips may be bitterly cold.
+Some trips may be bitterly cold while others are quite pleasant.
+Sunshine or clouds makes a big difference.
 Even if we are having a balmy spell on land, the cold water temperatures offshore can still make for a cold trip.
+We might also have much warmer water just a few miles offshore than what we have around the dock or close to the beach.
 A good two piece rain suit (no ponchos please) and waterproof footwear are essential on these trips.

 Spring/Summer/Fall – Layering is suggested.
 Spring and fall trips may start out on the cool side, but all of our North Carolina trips go to the Gulf Stream, where the surface waters often exceed 80 degrees F in the summer.
 Shorts and sunscreen are the usual attire on these trips.
 There is always a chance of getting wet, so be sure to wear something that will dry during the day.
 A good two piece rainsuit (no unsecured ponchos please – they flap wildly in the breeze!) is helpful should we encounter rough weather or showers.